buz321/AWS/AWS Solution Architect.md

 ## Cross-origin resource sharing (CORS)
 Cross-origin resource sharing (CORS) defines a way for client web applications that are loaded in one domain to interact with resources in a different domain.

+Which components are required to build a site-to-site VPN connection on AWS?
+* Customer Gateway
+* Virtual Private Gateway